How To Create A To Do List In WordPress

 To import a list data file, click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Once you have configured all of the plugin settings, you can begin creating and editing your lists.
+After configuring all of the plugin settings, you can start create and edit to-do lists.

 Plugin Usage